-Health and safety risks for this course have been assessed as low.
+Risk assessments have been performed for all field activities and a low level of health and safety risk exists.
+Some risks concerns may include working in an unknown environment as well as slip and trip hazards.
 It is your responsibility to review course material, search online, discuss with lecturers and peers and understand the health and safety risks associated with your specific course of study and to familiarise yourself with the University's general health and safety principles by reviewing the online induction training for students, and following the instructions of the University staff.